A little game honoring AUSCAR/NASCAR

 Brian Walden and Trevor Crisp battled each other for fourth position in the early going before the Extreme TT cars joined in the fun and passed them.

-Trevor’s race went from good to bad in a hurry after a spin on Lap 8 and he retired from the race.
+Trevor’s race went from good to bad in a hurry after getting his right side tyres on the grass on Lap 8 resulting in a spin and he retired from the race.

 Brian Walden finished in sixth position, fourth out of the Stock Cars.